Join an Odyssey of the Mind Team

 - December: Teams should have decided on themes, finished a script, and be creating costumes, building parts of their problem solution, making sets and props, and practicing Spontaneous Problems.
 Encourage your team to take risks and “fail fast” on ideas, so they can work on improving them, or move on to another idea.
 Let them know this is the normal design process!

-- January 2022, Regional Coaches’ Meeting with Problem Captains, DATE TBD: Ask the experts problem-specific questions and gain coaching tips from others in the Odyssey community.
+- January 2023, Regional Coaches’ Meeting with Problem Captains, DATE TBD: Ask the experts problem-specific questions and gain coaching tips from others in the Odyssey community.
 In the past, usually held at Campbell Elementary School, 737 South Carlin Springs Road, Arlington, VA.
-This year, likely to be virtual again.

-- January 31, 2022: Deadline to enter a project into the Odyssey Angels community service competition.
+- January 31, 2023: Deadline to enter a project into the Odyssey Angels community service competition.
 (It’s a ticket to World Finals if you win!)
-This is something we have never done, but we post it here because it’s way cool if you have a good problem-solving idea that helps our community.
+We are sponsoring an Odyssey Angels project this year.
+More details to come!

-- February 2022, Judges’ Training, DATE TBD: Judges MUST attend a mandatory training, but still waiting to understand what our requirement is to provide judges since it will be a virtual tournament.
-The training takes about 4-5 hours.
-Each judge is a parent or family friend who agrees to help score student projects and theatrical presentations at the regional competition.
-Without a judge recruited to help your team, you could be prohibited from registering, so we should recruit some judges — although we are still awaiting some details about this requirement.
+- February 2023, Judges’ Training, DATE and location TBD: Judges MUST attend a mandatory training, which takes about 4-5 hours.
+Each judge is a parent or family friend, and sometimes an awesome Glebe teacher, who agrees to help score student projects and theatrical presentations at the regional competition.

-- And don’t forget: Practice a Spontaneous Problem at every meeting to get ready for the online Spontaneous competition!
+- Don’t forget: Practice a Spontaneous Problem at every meeting to get ready for the Spontaneous competition!

-- February 15, 2022: This is the last chance to submit a personal problem clarification for your team’s problem.
+- February 15, 2023: This is traditionally the last date to submit a personal problem clarification for your team’s problem.
 Also, your team should have reviewed all of the international problem clarifications that have been released, which affect all teams because the problem captains have decided to clarify a rule or requirement.
 It is extremely important to make sure that your team players understand the problem requirements and any rules, so they can make sure to avoid penalties at the regional tournament.

-- May 25-28, 2022, World Finals In-Person Competition: Iowa State University, Cedar Rapids, Iowa.
+- May 24-27, 2023, World Finals In-Person Competition: Michigan State University, in East Lansing, Michigan.
 You can get there if you put in the hours and keep pushing for that next, more creative idea.
 It is quite an experience!

 More Details for Parents and Coaches